 It’s Concetta Burns-Ramsey’s fourth anniversary!
 Concetta is our Ben Admin Team Lead for Employee Navigator.
 Her dedication and attention to detail make her an invaluable member of our team.
 We’re thrilled to be celebrating her fourth year with BTR.
 In honor of this milestone, we asked Concetta a few questions to get to know her better.
 Happy anniversary, Concetta!
 Thank you for being a part of our BTR family:

-If you could do anything different what would it be?
+If you could do anything differently what would it be?

 With teaching as a passion, I would spend more time on client site, providing training and sharing updates to the Employee Navigator system.
 This would provide a personal touch to the client service agreement.